Succinic acid: Precursor to polymers, resins, and solvents

 Succinic acid is a precursor to some polyesters and a component of some alkyd resins.
 1,4-Butanediol (BDO) can be synthesized using succinic acid as a precursor.
 The automotive and electronics industries heavily rely on BDO to produce connectors, insulators, wheel covers, gearshift knobs and reinforcing beams.
 Succinic acid also serves as the bases of certain biodegradable polymers, which are of interest in tissue engineering applications.

 Acylation with succinic acid is called succination.
 Oversuccination occurs when more than one succinate adds to a substrate.

 Food and dietary supplement

 As a food additive and dietary supplement, succinic acid is generally recognized as safe by the U.S. Food and Drug Administration.
 Succinic acid is used primarily as an acidity regulator in the food and beverage industry.
 It is also available as a flavoring agent, contributing a somewhat sour and astringent component to umami taste.
 As an excipient in pharmaceutical products, it is also used to control acidity or as a counter ion.

+Pharmaceuticals

-Drugs involving succinate include metoprolol succinate, sumatriptan succinate, doxylamine succinate or solifenacin succinate.
+Drugs that include formulations of their active ingredients as succinate salts include metoprolol succinate, sumatriptan succinate, doxylamine succinate, and solifenacin succinate.

+The mono-esters of succinic acid are known as hemisuccinate esters.
+These types of esters are commonly used as prodrugs for pharmacuetical compounds that have low solubility.
+Conversion to a hemisuccinate ester can improve solubility, facilitating formulation or delivery; subsequent metabolism then releases the active drug.
+Examples include pregnenolone hemisuccinate, propofol hemisuccinate, hydrocortisone hemisuccinate, oxazepam hemisuccinate, and estradiol hemisuccinate, among others.